How to Care for Formica Cinerea

 Another valid option for housing this species could be a more classic sandwich nest setup.
 This type of nest is perfect for observing the ants dig tunnels in the dirt, creating the structure of the formicarium as they like.

 This simple type of nest structure consists of two acrylic plates placed together, separated by a small space filled with dirt.
-Using this clever solution, the ant keeper gets all the advantages of a natural dirt-based setup, plus the fact that with this one you can easily see the nest chambers!
+Using this clever solution, the ant keeper gets all the advantages of a natural dirt-based setup, plus the fact that with this one, you can easily see the nest chambers!

 If you are interested in this type of nest, I would suggest you check out this review!
 It's the amazing glass sandwich nest in the picture above, made by the German company Antstore!